Mongoose OS uses

 mos tool following instructions

-command, either from a terminal or by double-clicking the executable,
+mos with no arguments, from the terminal or by double-clicking the executable,

 mos tool connects to the device specified by